Wanted: Flycatcher Nest Photos

 3. Do snake skins increase nesting success?

-How to take photos: Great Crested Flycatchers are cavity nesters, so these directions assume that you’ve found a nest in a box.
+How to take photos: Great Crested and Ash-throated Flycatchers are cavity nesters, so these directions assume that you’ve found a nest in a box.
 Please take photos looking straight down onto the nest so that the nest cup, eggs/nestlings, and box walls are visible.
-For each photo, please include the location, the date you took the photo, and indicate whether you’re NestWatching the box (data on nest fates are especially helpful).
 In order for photos to be used, they must be in focus and sufficiently bright so that we can see snake skins inside the nest (or lack thereof).
 Whenever possible, avoid using your flash; if flash is necessary, take only one photo and make sure that there are no nest predators nearby.
-Please submit photos through our online Participant Photos Gallery.
+Please submit photos through the mobile app or directly in the nesting data entry form online (please do not submit to the Participant Photos public gallery or via email).
+In this way, your photos will be directly linked to the nest location, nesting data information, and your user ID.

-Great Crested Flycatchers are an insectivorous bird that is declining in some parts of its range.
-If you live in an area with an open forest habitat (urban or suburban neighborhoods with mature trees, old orchards, lake or riverside areas with large shade trees) in the eastern or midwestern states, you can put up a nest box to attract Great Crested Flycatchers.
+If you live in an area with an open forest habitat (urban or suburban neighborhoods with mature trees, old orchards, lake or riverside areas with large shade trees) within the range of these species, you can put up a nest box to attract either Great Crested Flycatchers in the east or Ash-throated Flycatchers in the west.
 For the best chance of success, avoid placing the nest box in open agricultural areas or dense forest.

 We are pleased to report that we have updated our Purple Martin nest box plan in the All About Birdhouses section of our website.
 The new plan, which accommodates six martin nests, features larger nest compartments and the option of crescent-shaped entrance holes (we recommend the crescent-shaped holes because they deter European Starlings).
 The plan also includes instructions for mounting on a pole with a pulley system for raising and lowering the house.